 Koru students have taken LAMDA exams up to Grade 6 and 7 in Verse & Prose and Acting last year gaining Distinctions.
-Mrs Syder teaches at Castle House School, Newport, establishing and coordinating a Private LAMDA examination centre and Moreton Hall School, Oswestry preparing Seniors for Level 2 and 3 examinations.
+Mrs Syder teaches at Prestfelde School, Shrewsbury and Moreton Hall School, Oswestry preparing Juniors and Seniors for LAMDA examinations from Intro to Grade 8.

-Audition and Drama Scholarship preparation has resulted in students continuing their training at LAMDA, ALRA, Arts Ed, Hammond, Rose Brueford and the National Youth Theatre.
-Students are preparing to audition for the National Youth Theatre this February.
+Audition and Drama Scholarship preparation has resulted in students continuing their training at LAMDA, ALRA, Arts Ed, Hammond, Rose Brueford and at the National Youth Theatre.

 We have built a costume department, often used to supplement productions and this endeavours to keep costs to a minimum for parents.